Where I live in Colorado, we’re lucky if we get 14″ of moisture per year

-If you want to create a garden in a semi-arid western state, it’s helpful to learn about “waterwise” flower gardening.
+If you want to create a thriving western garden, it’s helpful to learn about “waterwise gardening”

-The links on this page are NOT affiliate links.
-I’m just sharing them for your convenience.
+I’m sharing the links below for your convenience only.
+(They are not affiliate links.)
 You may be able to find the books locally.

 1) “Waterwise Plants for Sustainable Gardens” (book)

-Lauren Springer is a western flower gardening expert.
-She has a wonderful book called: “Waterwise Plants for Sustainable Gardens.”
+Lauren Springer and David Ogden are western flower gardening experts.
+They have a wonderful book called: “Waterwise Plants for Sustainable Gardens.”